 The confusion behind “the worlds largest rock” debate begins with technical terms.
 Mount Augustus is often labelled a monocline (layers of rock strata that have been uplifted in a step-like fold) or a monolith, instead of an asymmetrical anticline.
 While all are made from sedimentary rock, anticlines and monoclines are made up of multiple rock types whereas a monolith is made up of a single rock type.
 Depending on your definition, monoclines and anticlines may or may not count as a single rock (however you’ll get a point in Trivial Pursuit for saying Mount Augustus is the largest rock in the world).
 Whilst ‘monocline’ is a more appropriate term, it still doesn’t fully represent Mount Augustas seeing as monoclines are one-sided slopes (hence ‘mono’), however this can again depend on your definition.
 To make things more complicated, Mount Augustus is also known as an inselberg, meaning ‘island mountain’.
 These are often monoliths, but not always.
 Regardless, this amazing structure is ginormous and at dawn and dusk, the colours of the rocks constantly change creating beautiful effects.
 The area is also known for its prolific birdlife and flora, and Mount Augustus itself is well vegetated.

-Mount Augustus is known as Burringurrah to the local Wajarri Aboriginal people and is located in Mount Augustus National Park, roughly a two day drive from Perth or roughly 465km inland from Carnarvon.
+Mount Augustus is known as Burringurrah to the local Wajarri Aboriginal people and is located in Mount Augustus National Park.
+It is roughly a two day drive from Perth or roughly 465km inland from Carnarvon.
 The park is dominated by arid scrubland, and in the early morning or late afternoon inquisitive wildlife often appears.
 Spinifex pigeons, crimson chats, mulga parrots and babblers are common in the shrublands, as are emus, bustards, goannas and red kangaroos.
 Euros and birds of prey are often found closer to the mount.
 There is also Cattle Pool on the Lyons River (a permanent pool) which attracts waterbirds such as black cormorants, ibis and herons whilst blue-winged kookaburras, sacred kingfishers and corellas can be found up in the trees.

 This fascinating yet remote region in Western Australia is perfect for those who wish to get away from the popular tourists spots and experience a true outback setting.
 If you are interested in wildlife, birding, botany, bushwalking, photography or geology, then Mount Augustus is a great choice.